 - File a change of address with your local post office.

-- Update your address on driver’s license, with your credit card companies and banks.
+- Update your address on your driver’s license, with your credit card companies and banks.

 - Make sure all of the utilities (water, electricity, natural gas, garbage pickup) are in your name.